 For desert, you must try Pan Bollo.
 This traditional Aruban delicacy is bread pudding often served with rum (what else!) and ice cream.
 It’s delicious.

 Antigua vs Aruba?
-Which should you choose?
+Which is the Better Choice?

 Antigua and Aruba are great vacation options, and if you have the time and money, each is worth visiting.